jonathanfishbein1/elm-monoid/README.md

 ## Summary

 A module to define generic functions for monoid.
+If you want your types be instances of the Monoid typeclass.
+See [documentation](http://learnyouahaskell.com/functors-applicative-functors-and-monoids#monoids)

 ## Details